 Years ago, builders were required to do an apprenticeship before building homes.
 The result was following strict building practices.
 However, today any labourer on the street corner looking for work could potentially be laying bricks for your new home.

 Importantly the cavity space between inner and outer walls has become a dumping ground for excessive building cement.
-The cavity space is essential for the heat from the outside walls is lost via the cavity space resulting in a more comfortable home in summer.
+The cavity space is essential for the heat from the outside walls to be lost, resulting in a more comfortable home in summer.

 Have you ever gone to bed at night and wondered why your indoor walls are still warm.
 Put this is because the heat baking the outside walls has no escape.
 For this reason, the internal wall retains the heat for hours after dark.